 Credit risk is defined as the risk of loss resulting from counterparty default.
-This definition excludes the risk of rating transition (i.e. a reduction in credit rating) and its impact on the mark-to-market value in a position, which would be covered under market risk.
+This definition excludes the risk of rating transition (i.e. a reduction in credit rating) and its impact on the mark-to-market value in a position, which is covered under market risk.
 It also excludes credit risks within funds and client portfolios, which are borne by clients.

-The Group's credit risk arises from exposure to:
+The Group's credit risk mainly arises from exposure to:

-- cash and near cash instruments held, corporate bonds, over the counter derivatives including foreign exchange, exchange traded derivatives, and exposures to these instruments on the Group's balance sheet; - debtors as quantified on the Group's balance sheet, including inter alia retail fund debtors, fees receivable, intra-group debtors.
-Debtors consist mainly of outstanding management fees invoiced to clients (including retail funds); and - seed money investments held in the Group's products (primarily pooled funds).
+- Cash and near cash instruments held, corporate bonds, government bonds, over the counter derivatives including foreign exchange, exchange traded derivatives, and exposures to these instruments on the Group's balance sheet; - Debtors as quantified on the Group's balance sheet, including inter alia retail fund debtors, fees receivable, intra-group debtors.
+Debtors consist mainly of outstanding management fees invoiced to clients (including retail funds); - Seed money investments held in the Group's products (primarily pooled funds); and - Fixed assets.

-The Group's credit exposures are monitored and managed in accordance with its Counterparty Credit Risk Management Policy.
+The Group's credit exposures are monitored and managed in accordance with internal policies including its Counterparty Credit Risk Management Policy.
 The Group's Counterparty Credit Risk Committee approves all new counterparties and ensures that exposures to counterparties are well diversified.
-The External Credit Assessment Institutions ("ECAI") used by CTI EMEA are Standard & Poor's, Moody's, and Fitch.
+The External Credit Assessment Institutions ("ECAI") used by TAMH Sàrl are Standard & Poor's, Moody's, and Fitch.
 These are all recognised as eligible ECAIs and are used to assess the credit quality of all exposure classes, where applicable, using the credit quality assessment scale set out in the FCA Handbook.

-The credit risk capital component is calculated, in accordance with the standardised approach as set out in BIRPU 3.1.
+The credit risk capital component is calculated, in accordance with the standardised approach as set out in BIRPU 3.
 Risk weights are assigned to each exposure class based on the underlying external credit ratings and the capital requirement is calculated as 8% of the risk weighted exposures in the Group's non-trading book.
-These comprise cash, debtors, corporate bonds, government bonds, seed holdings and fixed assets.
+These exposures mainly include cash and cash equivalents, debtors, corporate bonds, government bonds, seed holdings and fixed assets.

-The following table summarises the Group's credit risk exposure and capital requirements by exposure category, as at 31 December 2016 and 2017.
+The following table summarises Group's credit risk exposures and capital requirements (i.e. 8% of the risk weighted exposure amount) by exposure category: